microsoft/fast/packages/web-components/fast-foundation/src/radio/radio.spec.md

 **disabled**: `true` or `false`
 When disabled, the value will not be changeable through user interaction.
 It should also not expose it's value to a form submission.

-**readonly**: `true` or `false`
-When readonly, the value will not be changeable through user interaction.
-The value will still be exposed to forms on submission.

 ### Accessibility
 The root element inside the shadow-dom of the radio will be a focusable element with the following accessibility content attributes: